-Skinny Sweet Potato Chips are thinly sliced, given a light coating of olive oil, and then baked in the oven.
-You will be justly rewarded for your trouble.
+Skinny Baked Sweet Potato Chips are thinly sliced, given a light coating of olive oil, and then baked in the oven.
+The crispy reward is worth the trouble.

 But we’re stumped.
 Can you help?
 My friend, Joan, recently put us on to frozen sweet potato fries sold at Costco.
 They are scrumptious.
 However, we can’t figure out what condiment goes with them.
 We’ve tried several things, but so far, we don’t have a winner.
 Please leave your suggestion in the comments.

-UPDATE: Since I originally published this post, I have discovered a good dip.
+UPDATE: Since I originally published this post, I have discovered a tasty dip.
 Click here to read about it.

 - 1 medium sweet potato (5 inches long)

 - Preheat oven to 400 degrees.
 Spray a baking sheet with nonstick cooking spray or use a silicone baking sheet (my choice) or parchment paper.
 Slice the sweet potatoes into very thin slices.

 - In a large bowl, toss potato slices with oil and salt to coat lightly.
 Lay the slices in a single layer on the prepared baking sheet.

 - Bake for 15 minutes.
 Turn over each chip and bake for 5 minutes more or until chips are crisp.
 Watch carefully at the end so they don't burn.

 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.

 Amount Per Serving:Calories: 124 Total Fat: 8g Saturated Fat: 1g Trans Fat: 0g Unsaturated Fat: 6g Cholesterol: 0mg Sodium: 117mg Carbohydrates: 14g Fiber: 2g Sugar: 4g Protein: 1g